Chasing Coral Shows The Tangible, Devastating Effects Of Our Warming Planet

 The coral bleaching isn’t just a tragedy for our oceans, it’s also a tangible and direct result of climate change.
 Extreme bleaching, which happens when corals overheat, once occurred every 25 or 30 years.
 Now, these bleaching events happen every five or six years, and because corals need about a decade to recover from each bleaching, they’re just dying, wreaking havoc on ocean ecosystems.
 As greenhouse gases from cars or coal trap heat on Earth, most of that heat has been absorbed by the oceans.
 One recent study found that severe bleaching has happened at 94% of reefs since the 1980s.

-The movie takes a very different approach than something like An Inconvenient Truth, which relied on charts and graphs to talk about climate change.
+The movie, which is the winner of the photography and visualization category of Fast Company‘s 2018 World Changing Ideas Awards, takes a very different approach than something like An Inconvenient Truth, which relied on charts and graphs to talk about climate change.
 “If we could mesmerize everybody with the beautiful images of the planet, and then show them the changes that are happening because of our actions, that’s sort of a powerful one-two punch,” says director Jeff Orlowski, who also directed Chasing Ice, the Academy Award-winning film that documented melting glaciers.
 “It’s not trying to intellectualize the story of humans’ impact.
 It’s making it emotional and visual.”

 Since the documentary launched on Netflix, Orlowski’s studio, Exposure Labs, has held more than 1,000 screenings, focusing on communities in the Midwest and Southeast.
 “We’ve been working on areas that aren’t usually known for environmental advocacy and we’re trying to figure out ways to help local communities really champion climate solutions, and how do we help communities prioritize sustainable energy and climate action,” he says.
 “We’re working with a lot of partners to get them more of a voice and to give them the tools that they need to find success in their local neighborhoods.”